 Dynamics 365 Business Applications

 Today, Microsoft offers Dynamics 365 Business Central and Dynamics 365 Finance and Supply Chain in the field of business applications, along with many other Dynamics 365 apps.
-Both solutions have been designed with the idea of modern cloud solutions in mind, and try to respond fully to all the challenges associated with the implementation of traditional business solutions.
+Both solutions have been designed with the idea of modern cloud solutions in mind, and aim to respond fully to all the challenges associated with the implementation of traditional business solutions.
 The answers also bring with them important impacts on the method of implementation, i.e. on the implementer, as well as on the client.
 So, what do these impacts refer to?

 Let's start with infrastructure – perhaps the most obviously impacted area.

-Cloud infrastructure makes it easy to set up additional environments for different purposes, e.g. development, testing, performance testing, etc , which is a big advantage over local deployment (additional environments in the cloud infrastructure are of course associated with additional costs).
+Cloud infrastructure makes it easy to set up additional environments for different purposes, e.g. development, testing, performance testing, etc , which is a major advantage over local deployment (additional environments in the cloud infrastructure are of course associated with additional costs).

 It is important to emphasise that Dynamics 365 ERP solutions can also be installed on local infrastructure, which of course greatly increases the complexity.
 In this case, the implementer must make a detailed plan of the required hardware, system and application software.
 Maintenance and update mechanisms need to be put in place.